Toowoon Bay: Location

 The beach is popular for swimming and fishing, with a gentle surf as the beach is protected from winds and strong currents.
 Sail boarding and kite surfing are popular out on the bay.

-The closest shopping centre with full Coles supermarket, banks, and general retail is at The Entrance.
+The closest shopping centre with full supermarket, banks, and general retail is at The Entrance.
 It is also at The Entrance where recreation facilities including the ocean baths, cricket pitch, and memorial park are located.
-Diggers @ The Entrance (Tuggerah Lakes RSL) and The Entrance Bowls are the nearest clubs.
-The nearest pubs are The Jetty at Long Jetty or at The Entrance.

 Education

 Children from Toowoon Bay are in the area for The Entrance Public School.

 Transport

 Toowoon Bay is serviced by The Entrance Red Bus Service with one route to The Entrance.
 The closest railway station is Tuggerah railway station which is serviced by the Central Coast & Newcastle Line.